zeek/zeek/doc/scripting/index.rst

 ``Notice::Type`` to indicate to the Bro core that a new type of notice is being defined.
-The script then calls ``NOTICE`` and defines the ``$note``, ``$msg``, ``$sub`` and ``$conn`` fields of the :bro:id:`Notice::Info` record.
+The script then calls ``NOTICE`` and defines the ``$note``, ``$msg``, ``$sub`` and ``$conn`` fields of the :bro:type:`Notice::Info` record.
 Line 39 also includes a ternary if statement that modifies the ``$msg`` text depending on whether the host is a local address and whether it is the client or the server.
 This use of :bro:id:`fmt` and a ternary operators is a concise way to